top of page

 OFFICIALLY BOOK YOUR SESSION

-• Electronically sign my Photography Agreement to officially hold your session date & time on my calendar.
+• No advanced deposit is required - only your signature on my Photography Agreement which you can sign BEFORE or AFTER your Pre-Session Consolation.
 The Photography Agreement details the process, prices, timelines, copyrights, model releases, and rescheduling options.

 #3